-We tested 27 key financial reporting controls, traced selected accounting transactions, and reviewed supporting documentation for 12 accounting processes.10 We determined the Postal Service fairly stated the accounting transactions in the general ledger and selected key controls over those transactions were designed and operating effectively.
+We tested four key financial reporting controls, traced selected accounting transactions, and reviewed supporting documentation for accounting processes.10 In addition, we reviewed 50 Digital Data Quality Review (DDQR) samples,11 337 Manual Journal Vouchers, and 60 Workers' Compensation Claims for accuracy, valid supporting documentation, and approval.
+We determined the Postal Service fairly stated the accounting transactions in the general ledger, and selected key controls over those transactions were designed and operating effectively.
 In addition, the Postal Service properly tested, documented, and reported its examination of selected key financial reporting controls related to HQ and the ASCs.